nodeschool/denton-texas/README.md

 # NodeSchool Denton
-Welcome to nodeSchool in beautiful Denton Texas
+Welcome to beautiful Denton Texas :-)

 Check out our [website for events and news](http://nodeschool.io/denton-texas/).